dhruv457457/EduChain_Web-3-Project/README.md

 Ensure you have MetaMask installed and Linea network added for a smooth experience.

-## 📄 License <br>
+## 📄 License
 This project is licensed under the MIT License.

 ## 🤝 Contributing
 Contributions are welcome!
 Feel free to open issues, submit PRs, and help improve Cryptify.

 ## 📧 Contact Support
-- For any inquiries, support, or collaboration opportunities, feel free to reach out:
+For any inquiries, support, or collaboration opportunities, feel free to reach out:

 ## 📧 Email Support: